 It is important to make the presentation to the right audience.
 This way you make sure that all key stakeholders are informed in the organization and participate in the introduction of Agile.
 Our colleague Jorg gave a total of 8 presentations to over 60 employees of Zuyderland to introduce Agile in the right way.

-The following stakeholders of the organization should definitely be included in these Agile Workshops.
+The following stakeholders of the organization should definitely be included in these Agile workshops.

 It is important to make the presentation to the senior management team first.
 They need to understand and primarily support the change to the Agile Way of Working.
-In giving the presentation to the MT, you want to gain mandate as the initiator.
+When giving the presentation to the MT, you want to gain mandate as the initiator.